 How to use the absolute value calculator

-First of all the absolute value calculator works by turning any number you input into a positive number, which is all the absolute value really is.
-So you should introduce a number in the input box of the calculator and you will get the absolute value of it as a result.
+First of all, the absolute value calculator works by turning any number you input into a positive number, which is all the absolute value really is.
+So you should introduce a number in the input box of the calculator and you will get its absolute value as a result.

 It is a very simple calculator, and that is why we have provided all the information above: to turn this simple absolute value calculator into a tool to gain more knowledge, bound to be helpful in your life (or at least in your maths class).